AgnostiqHQ/covalent/README.md

 ### Installation

 Covalent is developed using Python on Linux and macOS.
-The easiest way to install Covalent is using the PyPI package manager.
+The easiest way to install Covalent is by using the PyPI package manager.

 ```
 pip install covalent --upgrade
 ```

-For other methods of installation please [check the docs.](https://docs.covalent.xyz/docs/get-started/install/)
+For other methods of installation, please [check the docs.](https://docs.covalent.xyz/docs/get-started/install/)

 **Deployments**